SaraMWillis/Cloud_Storage_Benchmarking/ReadMe.md

   1) You can alter the execution commands to include the path to the executable
   2) You can add the location of the executable to your system's PATH variable.

-If you choose to alter your PATH variable, note that doing so on the command line only changes your PATH for the given session.
-If you would like to make this a permanent change to your PATH variable, you may add it to your bashrc file.
+If you choose to alter your PATH variable, note that doing so on the command line will only change it for the given session.
+If you would like to make this permanent, you'll need to edit your .bashrc file.
 Regardless of how you choose to change your PATH variable, the command is the same:
   ```
   export PATH=$PATH:/path/to/executable/directory
   ```
-If you do decide to make the change permanent and want to edit your .bashrc file:
+If you decide to make the change permanent:

-  1. On HPC, your bashrc file is located in your home directory.
-Open the file using ``` vi ~/.bashrc```
+  1. On HPC, open the file using ``` vi ~/.bashrc```
   2. Use the command ```shift A``` to edit
   3. Add the command to edit PATH (see above) to a blank line
   4. Exit editing using ```shift :```
-  5. Type ```wq``` to save and exit.
+  5. Type ```wq``` and then press ```Enter``` to save and exit.

 ## Programs Used